Black Kitten Curls Up On Her Rescuer's Shoulder After Being Found Alone On A Busy Road

 "I saw the post about the kitten and knew it could end up in the wrong hands," Brookhouser said.

-"So, I decided to jump back into fostering, and on the day we were celebrating Marcelo's second year home with us, I thought, no better way to commemorate the day than to save the life of this kitten."
+"So, I decided to jump back into fostering, and on the day we were celebrating Marcelo's second year home with us, I thought, there's no better way to commemorate the day than to save the life of this kitten."

 "He knows Appleseed is just a foster and that she will eventually need a good home.
-So in the meantime, he’s helping me acclimate her to home life filled with good food and lots of love."
+So, in the meantime, he’s helping me acclimate her to home life filled with good food and lots of love."

-"Originally she was quarantined, as all new fosters should be, but I hated that she was alone and secluded from us, so I set up a quarantine area in my dining room."
+"Originally, she was quarantined, as all new fosters should be, but I hated that she was alone and secluded from us, so I set up a quarantine area in my dining room."

 "She loved sitting in the window seat and taking in all the action from the other animals.
 But now she feels fully confident and thinks she’s the boss of the house!
 She’s a sassy little thing!
 She loves attacking the dogs as they eat, playing with Marcelo, biting feet, and chasing toys."